 Behaviour that violates another person's dignity and integrity often entails discrimination of that person at their place of work or study.
 As stated in the Guideline on Fair Conduct, Heidelberg University does not tolerate such behaviour.
-Instead, it emphasizes the importance of treating each other with respect and appreciation.
+Instead, it emphasises the importance of treating each other with respect and appreciation.
 All members of the University, especially those in leadership, managerial or teaching positions, see it as their responsibility not to tolerate or ignore discrimination and harassment.

 The following acts are cited as examples of sexual harassment in the General Equal Treatment Act (Allgemeines Gleichbehandlungsgesetz, AGG § 3, Abs.
 4):